 1. Adopt a beginner’s mindset: There’s a belief in Zen Buddhism that states that in the beginner’s mind, there are many possibilities, but in the expert’s, there are only a few.
 When we view life from a beginner’s perspective, we are curious and receptive to new ideas.
 When we break out of our limitations and mental ruts, we open up a doorway within our mind, through which magic can enter.
 Attempt a new way of doings things or challenge yourself by trying out new activities such as dance classes, cooking a new dish, or even exploring a different route to work.

 2. Spend more time in nature: Native Americans have always had a deep respect for nature.
 They believe that if a man spends too much time away from nature, his heart grows hard.
 They recognize the splendor in the natural scenery that surrounds us, such as the beautiful night sky with stars that sparkle like diamonds, all the unique kinds of animals and plants that populate the Earth, and the magnificent landscapes that take your breath away.
 Make a point to spend time during your week in a natural setting, be it a garden, park, beach or the woods.

 3. Engage in the arts: Art is undoubtedly one of the best gateways to experiencing depth.
 If you’ve ever listened to a melodious tune, witnessed a masterpiece painting, or watched a performance that enchanted you, you’ve had the opportunity to enter this state.
-Regularly engage in art forms that appeal to you the most.
-You can also involve yourself in a creative endeavors such as writing, singing and dancing.
+Regularly engage in art forms that appeal to your sensibilities.
+You can also involve yourself in a creative endeavors such as writing, singing and dancing – anything that helps you experience wonder.